johyexson/Customer_Segmentation_Analysis/README.md

 Insights:
 - Cluster A: These customers represented with purple dots are fairly new to the company and don't have any referrals.
 This might be because they recently joined.
 - Cluster B: These customers represented with yellow dots have longer tenures but have no referrals.
 This is the possibility of inactiveness or nonchalance.
 - Cluster C: These customers represented with red dots range from those that joined newly to those with longer tenures who have more referrals.
-This could indicate that they are active and contribute significantly to the company.
+This indicates that they are active and contribute significantly to the company.
 - Cluster D: These customers represented with green dots are fairly new to the company but they also have more referrals.
-There is also shows that they are active and contribute significantly to the company.
+This also shows that they are active and contribute significantly to the company.

 Marketing Strategy:
 It's always less expensive to maintain an existing relationship than to create a new one.
 So, customers in Cluster C and D are valuable customers that show great potentials and should be targeted with strategies for retainment.

 ## Segment_2
 Insights:
-- Cluster A: These customers represented with purple dots are
+- Cluster A: These customers represented with purple dots are newer to the company but generate more revenue.
+This shows profitability and there are prospects for longevity.
-- Cluster B: These customers represented with yellow dots
+- Cluster B: These customers represented with yellow dots have longer tenures and they also generate a lot revenue.
+This indicates that they are high-value customers.
-- Cluster C: These customers represented with red dots are....They could
+- Cluster C: These customers represented with red dots range from those that newly joined to those with longer tenures, but they also generate a substantial amount of revenue.
+They also have the potential of being profitable customers.
-- Cluster D: These customers represented with green dots are...There is the probability of
+- Cluster D: These customers represented with green dots have been with the company for some time but generate a bit lower revenue.
+There is the however the potential for growth among these customers as most of them are fairly new to the company.

 Marketing Strategy:
 Customer lifetime value (CLV) is a measure of the total income a business can expect to bring in from a typical customer for as long as that person or account remains a client.
-This shows the level of their customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company.
+Those customers that show high level of customer lifetime value (CLV), which is a measure of the average revenue generated over their entire relationship with the company should be prioritized for campaign.
 # Code
 You can view the full code [here](Customer_Segmentation_Analysis.ipynb)